How to Plan a stress-free wedding? Tips from Wedding Photographer

 If you would like romantic moments captured of the two of you – I always prefer to be with the Bride and Groom without the Bridesmaids and Groomsmen.
 When you are by yourself and having time together to talk about the ceremony and how your mornings went before the ceremony, those moments together are more intimate and natural and the photographs are far better.

-TOP TIP: One location for your wedding photos is always the best option!
+One location for your wedding photos is always the best option

-In my next blog post I will write about how to choose the best location for your photos! :)
+Next blog post, how to choose the best location for your photos:

 In the end, it’s YOUR DAY and YOUR DECISION.
 These are only a few tips from my experience as a wedding photographer and from the wedding suppliers that I have worked with :)